TheWorkflowAcademy/ZohoCreator-Pull-and-Push-with-Subforms/README.md

 We have demonstrated how this works with Zoho Books.
 Now, we will use another example case for Zoho CRM: You are running an online course business and you would like your teachers to leave a remark on certain students which are exceptional (all students are stored in the Contacts module).

 ## Configuration
-* A Creator Form has to be created with a subform containing all necessary fields you would want to pull from Books for reviewing purposes and for the function to work (these can be hidden fields - admin only).
+* A Creator Form has to be created with a subform containing all necessary fields from CRM for reviewing purposes and for the function to work (these can be hidden fields - admin only).
 In this example, we need the following:
   * Student Name
   * Student ID (admin only)
 * Custom fields can be added into the subform on Creator.
 This is arbitrary based on your objective.
 In this example, the following will be added:
-  * Levy Finance Charge (Decision Box field for teachers to tick for students which they have remarks for).
+  * Update (Decision Box field for teachers to tick for students which they have remarks for).
     * This field acts as a filter for the function execution (on submission, the actions will be executed for every row that has the decision box checked).
   * Teacher's Remark (multi-line field)
     * For teacher's to key in their individual remarks about the students